-Non-degree graduate status is used by students who are not pursuing a degree program.
+Non-degree graduate status is used if you are not pursuing a degree program.
 Typically, non-degree students take classes:

 - For their personal or professional development

-- To help them decide whether or not they want to pursue a degree
+- To help them decide whether to pursue a degree

 - While in the process of applying to a degree program

-- Or when they do not meet the Minimum Requirements for direct admission into a degree-seeking master's program.
+- When they do not meet the Minimum Requirements for direct admission into a degree-seeking master's program.

-Students who are required by the US Citizenship and Immigration Services to be degree-seeking students are not eligible for non-degree status.
+If you are required by the US Citizenship and Immigration Services to be a degree-seeking student, you are not eligible for non-degree status.

 For more information on non-degree graduate status, see Graduate Admission → Certificate/Non-Degree Path.
 (The admimssion application link is on the Application Checklist page.)
-Official transcripts are required; the GRE, TOEFL, and letters of recommendation are not.
+Official transcripts are required, but the GRE, TOEFL, and letters of recommendation are not.
 Applications for non-degree graduate student status are reviewed by the department's Graduate Admission Committee.

-Non-degree graduate students can register for at most 9 credit hours per semester.
-They should consult with the Non-Degree Graduate Student Advisor on course selection and other matters relating to their academic program, especially if they are interested in eventually pursuing a graduate degree.
-Non-degree students should not fill out a Plan of Study, even if they plan to apply for degree-seeking status in the future.
+As a non-degree graduate student, you can register for at most 9 credit hours per semester.
+You should consult with the Non-Degree Graduate Student Advisor on course selection and other matters relating to your academic program, especially if you are interested in eventually pursuing a graduate degree.
+You should not fill out a Plan of Study as a non-degree student, even if you plan to apply for degree-seeking status in the future.

 Changing Status To Degree-Seeking

 A non-degree graduate student who wants to become a regular degree-seeking student must apply through Graduate Admission and be accepted to a degree program.
 Simply taking courses does not confer degree-seeking status.

-Non-degree students who meet the minimum requirements for a degree program can apply for degree-seeking status at any time, even during their first semester while non-degree.
-Students who do not meet the minimum requirements should follow the appropriate case below.
+If you meet the minimum requirements for a degree program, you can apply for degree-seeking status at any time, even during your first semester as a non-degree student.
+You should follow the appropriate case below if you do not meet the minimum requirements.
 Grades of "B" or better must be earned in all courses below (including CS 201, CS 401, and CS 402).
-Note when applying to a degree program, all the other program admission requirements will apply (the GRE, letters of recommendation, etc).
+Note, when applying to a degree program, all the other program admission requirements will apply (the GRE, letters of recommendation, etc).

 Case 1: Students with a Bachelor's degree in CS and a GPA ≥ 2.5 / 4.0 but < 3.0.